assetinfo/jquery.gridSplit/README.md

   ```html
    var grid = $('#grid').gridSplit({resizable:false});
   ```
-* A grid can be split using x/y co-ordinates using several methods that can be called in similar ways:
+* A grid can be split with x/y co-ordinates using several methods that can be called in similar ways:
 <br/>

   ```html